HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

   <figcaption>TODO: Caption the table above</figcaption>
 </figure>

-When we split the data between first party and third party providers, the largest improvements come from third party where we have a 13.2% improvement.
-It is highly encouraging to see how companies around the world are building products for developers that are highly optimized on caching.
+When we split the data between first and third party providers, the largest improvements come from third parties where we have a 13.2% improvement.
+It is very encouraging to see companies around the world building products for developers that are highly optimized on caching.
+It's possible that the developer community's increased attention towards improving performance has encouraged and even incentivized third parties to optimize their caching strategies.

 However, the challenge remains for how first parties can effectively improve over the coming years.

-The community's increased attention on improving performance has encouraged and even incentivized third parties to optimize their caching strategies.

 ## Identifying caching opportunities